lineCode/UnrealEasyCamera/Docs/ManualsOfEasyCamera.md

 If you create a new class inherited from `EPlayerCameraManager`, you can find that the default camera modifier has been replaced by this class (with prefix character `E`).

 ![](/Docs/Pics/BasicUses/cameramodifier.png)

+### PCMGNeuralNetwork

+The `UPCGMNeuralNetwork` is used to incorporate neural networks into Unreal Engine.
+It is inherited from the `UNeuralNetwork` class and runs a given neural network with the format of [onnx](https://onnx.ai/).

+In this plugin, this class is used internally to drive the procedurally generated camera motion encapsulated in the [KeyframeExtension](#keyframeextension) component.
+Thus, you cannot instantiate this class, nor can you inherit from this class.

 # Blueprint Nodes List
 Reminder: you can do most of you blueprint work by directly accessing class variables through the *Get* and *Set* nodes.